-Shopping online for comfortable and easy to put on clothing for older women may offer you a wider choice of styles, fabrics, sizes and other options than other resources.
-The following vendors cater to the needs of senior women:
+Shopping online for comfortable and easy to put on clothing for older ladies may offer you a wider choice of styles, fabrics, sizes, and other options than other resources.
+The following vendors offer clothes for older women.

 In addition to being an excellent source of adaptive clothing for home health care and nursing home residents, Buck & Buck offers many value-added services to their customers.
-Free hemming and labeling are two of their premier services, and if purchasing American made goods is important to you, you'll be glad to know that their items are made in the USA.
-This is a full product line including tops, bottoms, outwear, sleepwear, swimwear and accessory items.
+Free hemming and labeling are two of their premier services, and if purchasing American-made goods is important to you, you'll be glad to know that their items are made in the USA.
+This is a full product line including tops, bottoms, outerwear, sleepwear, swimwear, and accessory items.

 Elderly women's apparel, bras, shoes and adaptive clothing are just a few of the many special needs items provided by Silvert's.
 The online store is organized by categories to make it easy to shop by the specific need of an individual such as arthritis clothing or geriatric clothing.
 With over 80 years of proven service to an elderly clientele, Silvert's is well positioned to help with senior shopping needs.